spevans/swift-project1/doc/development.md

 is `small` which puts code into the first 2GB of memory using RIP-relative addressing.
-To compile code to work with RIP-relative addressing in the highest 2GB (sometimes refereed to as `negative address space` as the top bit is set) required addding an `-mcmodel` option (like clang).
+To compile code to work with RIP-relative addressing in the highest 2GB (sometimes refereed to as `negative address space` as the top bit is set) required adding an `-mcmodel` option (like clang).
 This allows code to be compiled using `-mcmodel=kernel`.
 The only other compiler change was disabling negative pointer values not needing to be refcounted and used as tagged pointers for small values.
 In effect this needs to be swapped round since all pointers in